 Yeşim Akdeniz (b.
-1978, Izmir) grew up in Izmir and Ankara.
-She moved to Germany to study at Kunstakademie Düsseldorf in 1996.
-She studied in the class of Prof. Dieter Krieg until her graduation in 2002.
-The same year, she was invited to the residency programme at deAteliers in Amsterdam.
+1978, Izmir) graduated in Prof. Dieter Krieg's class in Art Academy Düsseldorf in 2002.
+She was invited by deAteliers Residency Program in Amsterdam in 2002 until 2004 and won the Kunstverein Bonn/Peter Mertes Stipendium in 2005.
 Her first solo exhibition in Turkey titled ‘Atlas Shrugged’ was held at Galerist in 2005.
-She became a professor for painting at Kunstakademie Düsseldorf in 2017.
+She became a professor at Art Academy Düsseldorf in 2017.

-The works of Yeşim Akdeniz are symbolic narratives that make use of recognisable and existing forms of cultural production often emerging from or associated with exponents of modernism and the politics attached to it.
-She composes fantastical and dreamlike tableaus that incorporate modernist architecture, safari animals, or household items - sometimes all at once.
-In her works, Akdeniz often involves well-known pieces of ‘design’, such as buildings, paintings, or furniture, through which she wonders about and responds to how the original idealogical intentions of these designs have changed over time.
+Yeşim Akdeniz's works contain symbolic narratives that make use of recognisable and existing forms of cultural production often emerging from or associated with exponents of modernism and the politics attached to them.
+In her practice, Akdeniz often involves well-known pieces of design, architecture as well as art historical references , through which she wonders about and responds to how the original ideological intentions of these designs have changed over time.
 In her latest works, Akdeniz focuses on orientalism, gender studies and cultural appropriation.

 She currently lives and works between Brussels and Düsseldorf.